razrinn/vibe-expense/memory-bank/project-progress.md

 - [x] Analytics page displays category names instead of UUIDs for highest/lowest categories (2025-05-25)
 - [x] Fixed TypeError: Cannot read properties of undefined (reading 'find') in KeyMetrics.tsx (2025-05-25)
 - [x] Refactored KeyMetrics component to directly use `useExpenses` hook for categories (2025-05-25)
+- [x] Implemented user-selectable currency setting with local storage persistence (2025-05-25)
+- [x] Updated `formatCurrency` to use dynamic currency from settings (2025-05-25)

 ## 3. What's Left to Build